Malivil/TTT-Randomat-20/README.md

 - [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the 'The Cake is a Lie' event
 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event
+- u/zoxzix89 on Reddit for the idea for the "Time Warp" event